 What’s the population of Phoenix?

-Phoenix’s cultural diversity is roughly 43% Hispanic and 42% Caucasian, with the remainder split among African American, Asian, Native American, and other ethnicities.
+Phoenix’s cultural diversity is roughly 43% Hispanic and 42% White, with the remainder split among Black, Asian, Native American, and other ethnicities.

 What’s the cost of living in Phoenix?

-The cost of living in Phoenix, Arizona, is 5% less than the national average — a rarity among big cities.
-Compared to neighboring states, housing in Phoenix is fairly reasonable, with a homeownership rate of 53.05%.
+The cost of living in Phoenix, Arizona, is ever so slightly less –0.2% – than the national average, which is rare among big cities.

 But to get a better understanding of the cost of living in Phoenix, compare it to other U.S. cities.
 Here’s how it stacks up: